bradcornford/Setter/README.md

 ### Cache Enabled

-The `cacheEnabled` get the current caching state returning a true / false based on the cache status.
+The `cacheEnabled` get the current caching state returning a true / false based on the cache status, retuning the current Setter instance.

 	Setting::cacheEnabled();

 ### Enable Cache

-The `enableCache` sets caching state to cache items.
+The `enableCache` sets caching state to cache items, retuning the current Setter instance.

 	Setting::enableCache();